AgenaRisk/api-py/README.md

     * if Ranked: ["Low", "Medium", "High"]
     * if DiscreteReal: ["0.0", "1.0"]

 Once a new node is created, depending on the type and number of states, other fields are given sensible default values too.
 These fields are distr_type (table type), probabilities or expressions.
-To specify values in these fields, you need to use the relevant set functions (explained above and shown later in this section).
+To specify values in these fields, you need to use the relevant set functions (described above and explained later).
 The default values for these fields are:

 * distr_type =
     * if simulated: "Expression"